 Camacho’s Southern Style BBQ

 Seriously spectacular mobile barbecue.
-You can find them frequently at local taprooms around Santa Rosa.
-Find locations at Facebook.com/CamachosSouthernStyleBBQ.
-707-595-7427; camachosbbq.com
+Find them frequently at local taprooms around Santa Rosa.
+See pop-up locations at Facebook.com/CamachosSouthernStyleBBQ.
+707-595-7427, camachosbbq.com

 Han Bul Korean BBQ

-While Han Bul offers an assortment of Korean cuisine specialties, like bibimbap and kimchi fried rice, the Korean barbecue is what you’re here for.
-Bring some friends and treat yourselves to the family-style BBQ Sets, which come with three or four kinds of grilled meats (like short rib, pork belly and sliced brisket) along with rice, steamed egg, Doenjang soup, Korean vegetable pancakes and banchan omakase (small side dishes to accompany your meal).
-522 Seventh St., Santa Rosa, 707-919-3094
+While Han Bul offers Korean specialties like bibimbap and kimchi fried rice, the barbecue is what you’re here for.
+Bring friends and treat yourselves to the family-style BBQ Sets, which come with three or four kinds of grilled meats like short rib, pork belly and sliced brisket, along with rice, steamed egg, Doenjang soup, Korean vegetable pancakes and banchan omakase (small side dishes to accompany your meal).
+522 Seventh St., Santa Rosa.
+707-919-3094

 Luau Hawaiian BBQ

 Hawaiian barbecue classics abound at this relatively new family-owned restaurant on Stony Point Road.
 The Beef Loco Moco is a filling lunch bowl of steamed rice, macaroni salad, barbecue beef in gravy and perfectly fried eggs.
-For other traditional Hawaiian specialties, go for the BBQ Chicken Musubi, BBQ Beef Saimin and BBQ Pork Luau bowl.
-447 Stony Point Road, Santa Rosa, 707-843-5610, luauhawaiianbbqsr.com
+For other traditional Hawaiian specialties, try the BBQ Chicken Musubi, BBQ Beef Saimin and BBQ Pork Luau bowl.
+447 Stony Point Road, Santa Rosa.
+707-843-5610, luauhawaiianbbqsr.com

 Red Bee BBQ

-For generous portions of Asian barbecue fusion, Red Bee BBQ has you covered (like your fingers will be when you dig into the tender BBQ Pork Ribs glazed in a sticky sweet barbecue sauce).
-Other favorites here include the juicy Smoked Pulled Pork and Beef Brisket, with sides of macaroni salad, baked beans and cornbread to sop up all those delectable juices.
-750 Stony Point Road, Santa Rosa, 707-541-6536; 6560 Hembree Lane, Suite 186, Windsor, 707-836-4090. redbeebbq.com
+For generous portions of Asian barbecue fusion, Red Bee BBQ has you covered — just like your fingers will be when you dig into the tender BBQ Pork Ribs glazed in sticky-sweet barbecue sauce.
+Other favorites include juicy Smoked Pulled Pork and Beef Brisket with sides of macaroni salad, baked beans and cornbread to sop up all those delectable juices.
+750 Stony Point Road, Santa Rosa, 707-541-6536.
+6560 Hembree Lane, Suite 186, Windsor, 707-836-4090. redbeebbq.com

 The Bird

-To start your weekends off on the right foot (or wing?), slow smoked barbecue is sold on Fridays at The Bird (formerly Willie Bird’s).
+To start your weekends on the right foot, slow-smoked barbecue is sold on Fridays at The Bird, formerly Willie Bird’s.
 A go-to is the Tri-Tip Sandwich, made with thinly sliced smoked tri-tip cooked in a housemade dry rub and served on a brioche bun.
-There’s also smoked baby back ribs in a house barbecue sauce, a brisket sandwich or dinner, and fun barbecue sides, such as tater tots and jalapeno cheddar cornbread.
+There’s also smoked baby back ribs in a house barbecue sauce, a brisket sandwich or dinner, and fun barbecue sides like tater tots and jalapeño cheddar cornbread.
 4776 Sonoma Highway, Santa Rosa.
 707-542-0861, thebirdrestaurant.com

 War Pigs BBQ

 This Santa Rosa-based catering and pop-up barbecue business offers Texas-style brisket, Kansas City-style pork ribs, and California-style barbecued chicken and tri-tip, served with all the necessary fixings, like quality potato salad and baked beans.
-The rave-worthy dirty fries topped with pulled pork and coleslaw is a satisfying meal on its own.
-3082 Marlow Road, Santa Rosa, 707-508-5551, bbqhustlers.com
+The rave-worthy dirty fries topped with pulled pork and coleslaw are a satisfying meal on their own.
+Find pop-up locations on their Instagram, @warpigs_craft_kitchen.
+707-508-5551, warpigsbarbeque.com

 Lombardi’s Gourmet Deli & BBQ

 Family-owned and operated for nearly 20 years, Lombardi’s has long been a go-to spot for locals to gather provisions for picnics or cater family functions.
-Lombardi’s barbecue catering is perfect for summertime events, from tender, dry-rubbed baby back ribs and flavorful barbecued oysters to gourmet deli sandwiches and fresh salads.
+Lombardi’s barbecue catering is perfect for summertime events, offering tender, dry-rubbed baby back ribs, flavorful barbecued oysters, gourmet deli sandwiches and fresh salads.
 3413 Petaluma Blvd.
-N., Petaluma, 707-773-1271, lombardisbbq.com
+N., Petaluma.
+707-773-1271, lombardisbbq.com

 Roy’s Chicago Dogs & BBQ at the Yard

-Though it’s in an unassuming location at the Petaluma Livestock Auction Yard, Roy’s Chicago Dogs & BBQ offers up some of the best Chicago-style hot dogs in the county, along with a fine selection of barbecue from Thursday to Saturday.
-St. Louis-style ribs are smoked to a juicy tenderness and served with a deep-fried mac and cheese ball and a side of spicy mustard coleslaw, and the smoked brisket sandwich with an apple cider vinegar barbecue sauce is topped with pickled onions and served on a soft roll.
-84 Corona Road, Petaluma, 707-774-1574, roys-dogs-bbq.my.canva.site or Facebook
+Roy’s Chicago Dogs & BBQ offers some of the best Chicago-style hot dogs in the county, along with a fine selection of barbecue from Thursday to Saturday.
+St. Louis-style ribs are smoked to juicy tenderness and served with a deep-fried mac-and-cheese ball and a side of spicy mustard coleslaw.
+The smoked brisket sandwich with an apple cider vinegar barbecue sauce is topped with pickled onions and served on a soft roll.
+84 Corona Road, Petaluma.
+707-774-1574, roys-dogs-bbq.my.canva.site or Facebook

 The Butcherman

 A barbecue joint located within The Sonoma Cheese Factory is bound to come out with to-die-for sandwiches, and The Butcherman does not disappoint.
-The succulent brisket sandwich is dressed with bread and butter pickles and habanero pickled red onions, and the smoked turkey sandwich is topped with bacon, gruyere, tomato, onion, mixed greens and garlic aioli.
-Other standouts include the pulled pork-topped nachos and creamy mac and cheese (add the house sausage for a meaty mac).
+The succulent brisket sandwich is dressed with bread-and-butter pickles and habanero-pickled red onions, and the smoked turkey sandwich is topped with bacon, Gruyere, tomato, onion, mixed greens and garlic aioli.
+Other standouts include the pulled pork nachos and creamy mac and cheese (add the house sausage for a meaty mac).
 2 W. Spain St., Sonoma, located at The Sonoma Cheese Factory.
 707-996-1931, thebutchermansonoma.com

 Ginochio’s Kitchen